heroiclabs/nakama-docs/docs/social-realtime-chat.md

 ## Send messages

-When a user has [joined a chat channel](#join-chat) its ID can be used to send messages with JSON encoded strings.
+When a user has [joined a chat channel](#join-chat), its ID can be used to send messages with JSON encoded strings.

 Every message sent returns an acknowledgment when it's received by the server.
 The acknowledgment returned contains a message ID, timestamp, and details back about the user who sent it.